 LC Riffs on Chipotle Salsa Note

-You can replace the tomatillos in this chipotle salsa recipe with roasted tomatoes (two 4-ounce plum tomatoes, roasted like the tomatillos, or half a drained 15-ounce can of fire-roasted tomatoes), but keep in mind that the tomato will tip the flavor toward sweet rather than tangy.
+Replace the tomatillos in this chipotle salsa recipe with tomatoes.
+(Grab two 4-ounce plum tomatoes and roast them like the tomatillos or opt for half a 15-ounce can of fire-roasted tomatoes, drained.)
+Keep in mind that the tomato will tip the salsa toward the sweet rather than the tangy.

 Smoky Chipotle Salsa with Pan-Roasted Tomatillos Recipe